Feeling a bit dull or down when you’re at home? These easy ways to change the mood in your home with lighting may help!

 5. Create a Sense of Drama

 Spotlighting or down lighting key objects in your house, such as artworks or core pieces of furniture, can create a sense of glamour and drama in your home – think of how luxury furniture showrooms do this, or even museums, and try to emulate that vibe when planning your lighting layers.
+Here are some great tips for particularly highlighting pictures and other objects d’art in your home.

 6. Merge Indoors with Outdoors